Skip Navigation

 A substantial benefit of military service and participation in the BRS is the opportunity to accumulate assets for retirement in the Thrift Savings Plan (TSP).
 Like a 401(k) at a private company, your TSP can grow through a combination of personal contributions, government matching contributions, automatic government contributions, and investment returns.
 And upon leaving the military, separating or retiring service members have the option of converting their TSP into an annuity.

 Finally, some veterans may also receive payments due to service-related injuries.
-The mechanisms through which you may receive these benefits it unique to each servicemember and the nature of their injuries or disability rating.
+The mechanisms through which you may receive these benefits is unique to each servicemember and the nature of their injuries or disability rating.
 The important point to consider is the same, however—these payments functions similar to that of an annuity.

 The Advantages of Annuities—Why Should I Consider One?